This year, we are fortunate enough to be joined by some inspiring faces from the Huntington's community.

 Sunday workshops

-We have a number of interactive workshops taking place on the Sunday.
+We will have a number of interactive workshops taking place on the Sunday.
 Each workshop will take place twice so there will be the opportunity to choose two workshops to join.
-Find out more below.
+More information about the workshops will be announced soon.